-Commonwealth Foundation presdient/CEO: Write Pa.'s next chapter without tax-and-spend policies
+Commonwealth Foundation president/CEO: Write Pa.'s next chapter without tax-and-spend policies

 There is no time to waste to get our state back on track.

-But for the 11th time since taking office, Wolf is seeking takes hikes — this year on the 2.7 million households using natural gas to heat their homes.
+But for the 11th time since taking office, Wolf is seeking tax hikes — this year on the 2.7 million households using natural gas to heat their homes.

 At the same time, Wolf proposed nearly $3.3 billion in additional spending across all funds.
 Tax and spend — sound familiar?